llvm/llvm-project/llvm/docs/BitCodeFormat.rst

 pipelines where intermediate objects must be native object files which contain metadata in other sections.

 Not all tools support this format.
+For example, lld and the gold plugin will ignore these sections when linking object files.

 .. _encoding of LLVM IR: